freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 ### Physical

 Use **Physical** for new VPE-authored tables.
 Its electrical response ramps toward the commanded current instead of switching the field instantaneously, and the field decays after power is removed.
+The force uses a finite axisymmetric pole approximation: lateral force is zero on the center axis, strongest in an annulus near **Pole Radius**, weakens with vertical air gap, and falls rapidly outside the pole. **Radius** is a hard performance boundary with a smooth force taper, so the magnet never evaluates an infinite tail.

+Physical magnets always attract an ordinary steel pinball.
+Reversing coil polarity changes magnetic flux direction but not the direction of attraction.
+Use VPX Compatible when a legacy script intentionally uses negative strength as a fictional repelling force.

 Physical grab uses a capped spring-damper hold, so the ball visibly decelerates instead of snapping to the center.

 Physical strength values are not VPX strength values.
 Start with a larger value than you would use in VPX Compatible mode and tune by watching ball speed and catch behavior in play mode.